-Join Richard Stim for an in-depth discussion in this video Income, part of Music Taxes and Accounting.
+Join Richard Stim for an in-depth discussion in this video Income, part of Taxes and Accounting for Music.

 - Here's a look at the three major IRS forms…that are used to report music income.…Form 1099 MISC is issued by a company or induvidual…to a self employed musician, who in the previous year,…earned at least 600 dollars…or to a musician who has earned at least 10 dollars…in royalties.…If you pay someone at least 600 dollars for services,…you must prepare and send a 1099 MISC to that person…by January 31st, and you must send a form 1096…and copies of the 1099 to the IRS before February 28th.…

 There are software programs and online services…that can assist you when preparing 1099s.…You do not have to issue a 1099 MISC…if you paid the individuals via credit card, gift card…or PayPal, or if you are paying for services…that were rendered by an LLC or corporation.…Form 1065B/Schedule K-1 is completed by a partnership…to report each partners share of the partnership's income,…deductions, credits, etcetera.
 Most bands or partnerships…use this form to report income and band expenses.…